mendix/docs/content/appstore/modules/process-queue.md

 title: "Process Queue"
 category: "Modules"
 description: "Describes the configuration and usage of the Process Queue module, which is available in the Mendix Marketplace."
-tags: ["marketplace", "app store", "marketplace component", "app store component", "process queue", "queue overview", "platform support"]
+tags: ["marketplace", "marketplace component", "app store component", "process queue", "queue overview", "platform support"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---